 Students in this course learn begin with an introduction to iOS development to prepares them to begin developing apps for the iOS platform by providing the foundational knowledge of the platform and tools required.
 Students will become familiar with the iOS operating system, the Xcode IDE and the Git source control system.
 Next students cover programming foundations in Swift which will give students a foundation in using the Swift language to develop mobile apps for the iOS platform.
 Swift is the current and recommended language provided for developing mobile apps on iOS.
 This portion of the course will give students a solid foundation in which they can develop new iOS apps.
 Finally, students cover programming foundations in Objective-C which will give students a foundation in using the Objective-C language to develop mobile apps for the iOS platform.
 Objective-C is the initial language for iOS and is the most commonly found language in existing apps today.
-This portion of the course will give students a solid foundation in which they can support and extend existing iOS apps.
+This portion of the course will give students a solid foundation of the course will give students a solid foundation for the course will give students a solid foundation of the course will give students apps today.
+This portion of the course will give students a solid foundation in the course will give students a solid foundation in which they can support and extend existing iOS apps.